How to Win an Expungement in Oakland County Courts

 LEWIS & DICKSTEIN, P.L.L.C. has been an Oakland County-based law firm since the 1990s.
 The firm’s founders relentlessly pursued extraordinary results for clients, and the firm quickly earned a reputation as one of the most influential, elite criminal law firms.
 Over the past 30 years, the firm has expanded.
 Now, multiple lawyers with diverse skills and backgrounds collaborate and coordinate on behalf of the firm’s clientele.
 Together, they are a formidable team that achieves consistent success with felony and misdemeanor expungements in the Oakland County Circuit Court and each of the local district courts, including Troy, Rochester, Clarkston, Novi, Bloomfield Hills, Farmington Hills, Oak Park, Ferndale, Madison Heights, Royal Oak, Pontiac, Waterford, and Southfield.

 Most defense lawyers handling expungements do the bare minimum when filing motions to set aside convictions on behalf of their clients.
 They fill out the necessary court forms, file basic pleadings, and make ill-prepared arguments before the judges.
 The Expungement Team with LEWIS & DICKSTEIN, P.L.L.C. goes above and beyond to give the client every possible advantage.
 In addition to completing the necessary paperwork, we take time to prepare custom pleadings and memorandums supported by documentation and exhibits.
 We assist our clients in obtaining letters of community support and other evidence to convince a judge to grant the request to clear an old conviction.
-If the prosecutor’s office or the Michigan Attorney general opposes the expungement in Oakland County, we will leave no stone unturned in our tenacious and zealous fight to win.
+If the prosecutor’s office or the Michigan Attorney General opposes the expungement in Oakland County, we will leave no stone unturned in our tenacious and zealous fight to win.

 The Process for a Motion to Set Aside Conviction

 When a client hires LEWIS & DICKSTEIN, P.L.L.C. to seek expungement of felony or misdemeanor convictions in Oakland County, we start the process with a free consultation.
-At the consultation, we will discuss your conviction, background, family history, employment, education, and more.
+We will discuss your conviction, background, family history, employment, education, and more at the consultation.
 You will have to go to a local police department for fingerprinting.
 Once we have your prints, we file a court form called “Motion to Set Aside Conviction” and obtain a certified copy of your conviction.
 The firm’s staff sends the prints, motion form, and certified record to the Michigan State Police (MSP), Michigan Attorney General (AG), and the Oakland County Prosecutor’s Office (OCPO).
 A check for $50.00 must be sent in the package directed to MSP.
 It takes several weeks to months for the Attorney General to process the motion and respond to the court with any objections.
 The prosecutor’s office can also object to the expungement or raise any concerns by filing a responsive brief.
 While we await the response from the AG’s office, our team developed a Memorandum in Support of Expungement.

 Eligibility for an Oakland County Expungement